ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net_maui/how-to-1.md

 Similar to Windows Presentation Foundation (WPF) and Xamarin.Forms, .NET MAUI utilizes a mix of declarative UI (using XAML) and imperative code, allowing for flexible and expressive UI construction.
 Moreover, .NET MAUI incorporates platform-specific capabilities and access to native APIs, ensuring that applications can fully utilize the features of the underlying operating system.

-In this learning path, you will explore how to create a .NET MAUI application and utilize the MVVM architectural pattern.
-Additionally, you will discover how .NET MAUI application performance is enhanced on Arm64 devices, particularly through the computationally intensive task of performing the multiply-add operation on two vectors.
+In this learning path, you will explore how to create a .NET MAUI application and discover how .NET MAUI application performance is enhanced on Arm64 devices, particularly through the computationally intensive task of performing the multiply-add operation on two vectors.
 This operation, commonly used in many artificial neural network architectures, serves as an excellent example of Arm64's capabilities in handling performance-demanding tasks.

 You can find the complete project code used in this learning path [here](https://github.com/dawidborycki/Arm64.MobileApp.MAUI.git).